 From a financial perspective, we believe the Company is well positioned to continue as a going concern even through a more protracted disruption caused by COVID-19.
 We have taken measures to reduce costs and capital expenditures to levels that better reflect a lower activity environment.
-The actions we took during fiscal year 2020 included a reduction to the annual dividend of approximately \$200 million, a reduction of approximately \$145 million in the fiscal year 2020 capital spend, a reduction of over \$50 million in fixed operational overhead, and a reduction of selling, general and administrative expenses of more than \$25 million on an annualized basis.
+The actions we took during fiscal year 2020 included a reduction to the annual dividend of approximately \$200 million, a reduction of approximately \$145 million in the fiscal year 2020 capital spend, a reduction of over \$50 million restructuring charge during fiscal year 2020.
+We anticipate further cost reductions of an annualized basis.
 The culmination of these cost-saving initiatives resulted in a \$16.0 million restructuring charge during fiscal year 2020.
 We anticipate further cost reductions in our North America Solutions operations as we continue to take measures to adjust our cost structure lower based on activity levels.
 Additionally, we expect further cost reductions in our International Solutions operations as we work through local jurisdictional regulations to implement those cost savings measures.
 The cost reduction measures could lead to additional restructuring charges in future periods.
 At March 31, 2021, the Company had cash and cash equivalents and short-term investments of \$561.7 million and availability under the 2018 Credit Facility (as defined herein) of \$750.0 million resulting in approximately \$1.3 billion in near-term liquidity.
 We currently do not anticipate the need to draw on the 2018 Credit Facility.